yihui/yihui.org/content/issue.md

 ---
-title: Github Issue Guide
+title: GitHub Issue Guide
 author: 'Yihui Xie'
 date: '2019-03-04'
 slug: issue
 ---

-This is a guide expected to be read before anyone files an issue to a repository that I maintain on Github.
+This is a guide expected to be read before anyone files an issue to a repository that I maintain on GitHub.
 Please help me help you.

 ## Got a question?

 For general questions, please post them on Stack Overflow first: http://stackoverflow.com/questions/ask (typically you want to use at least the tags `r` and relevant R package names such as `knitr`, `rmarkdown`, `blogdown`, and so on).
 You can also ask in the RStudio Community: https://community.rstudio.com.
-Please come back to Github only if nobody answers your question there in at least 24 hours, and [let us know the URL](/en/2017/10/cross-posting/) of your post.
+Please come back to GitHub only if nobody answers your question there in at least 24 hours, and [let us know the URL](/en/2017/10/cross-posting/) of your post.
 There are several benefits of asking questions on popular public forums than asking a single developer ([see this post](/en/2017/08/so-gh-email/)).

 If you have asked the question elsewhere, [please mention your cross-posting](/en/2017/10/cross-posting/) in all places where you asked the question.
 After your question has been answered in one place, please notify people in other places so they won't waste their time.